NaveenVaratharaj/Secretzz/README.md

 # Memoric---A-place-to-find-memories-and-stories\\

-This is created in a fun way!
+This web app is created using NodeJS, ExpressJS, EJS, MongoDB, Bootstrap and Bcrypt!

-This web app is created to know some of the secrets of our college mates and friends, In this app you can anonymously post your funny, memorable, embarassing moments without saying who you are.
+This web app is created to know share of the secrets/memories of our college mates and friends, In this app you can anonymously post your funny, memorable, embarassing moments without saying who you are.

+Team Members - Naveen & Anuprakash

 This helped us to improve some of our technical skills!